 When attending a service in the Dutch Church to commemorate the Dutch eel trade, like you do, Elisabeth and I encountered a delegation from the Frisian Islands.
 They came on the good ship eel barge Korneliske Ykes II, with greetings and gifts from the mayor of Súdwest-Fryslân to our Lord Mayor…

 …and with 100kg of live eels (about 25) which they wanted to sell.
-It perhaps didn’t occur that their requests would have been a little bit easier had they given more advance notice of their wishes, but…
+It perhaps didn’t occur that their requests would have been a little bit easier to fulfil had they given more advance notice of their wishes, but…

 And we got the nicest letter!